♦ Introduction ♦

 Dividing culture into niches is disconnecting overall, yet for the ‘specialist’ in a niche, it does provide a sense of meaningful connection and life purpose.
 Overall, however, it works against the deep sense of social unity that our hunter-gatherer ancestors enjoyed.

-(4) The hierarchical drive is pervasive, often in subtle and insidious ways that skirt the awareness of those influenced.
+(5) Our innate hierarchical instincts express themselves much more intensely due to the social disconnection which civilization’s hierarchical structure generates.
+This effect is ubiquitous, although often in subtle and insidious ways that skirt the awareness of those influenced.
 Fire up your ‘symptoms point of view’ and inspect aspects of society that concern you.
 Ask, “What role does this play in social hierarchy?” or, “How does this serve ‘hunt and gather’ instincts?”
 The connection will nearly always be there; you must just dig for it.

-(8) Civilization’s unbridled advancement of comfort and security allows us to take the path of least resistance more than would be possible living in the wild.
+(10) Civilization’s unbridled advancement of comfort and security allows us to take the path of least resistance more than would be possible living in the wild.
 This imbalance is detrimental to physical, and by extension, mental health.
 We can restore balance somewhat by pushing back on our desire for optimal comfort and security together with a lifelong practice of Hatha Yoga or the like.
 In short, we need to compensate for the loss of natural ‘push back’ Mother Nature would provide us in the wild.
-(See also Tao as Emergent Property and The Nutty Things We Do )
+(See Tao as Emergent Property , The Nutty Things We Do and Hatha Yoga: The Essential Dynamics.)